 What to do if we do not receive any eligible applications from one or the other country?

 If there are no eligible candidates from one or the other country, the call remains open for applicants from that country with a new deadline for submission.
 Communication activities targeted to that country will be carried out to encourage participation.
-Two candidates best suiting the balanced representation by gender, rural/urban origin, thematic interest and age in the EYC will be selected and proposed for approval by NC from the respective country.
+Up to two candidates best suiting the balanced representation by gender, rural/urban origin, thematic interest and age in the EYC will be selected and proposed for approval by NC from the respective country.

 What to do if an EYC member can no longer take part in EYC (e.g. due to illness or move or any other justified reason)?

-The list of eligible applications is revisited and a new best suitable candidate (to ensure balanced representation) is selected After the candidate’s interest is checked the candidate is approved by the NC from the respective country.
+The reserve list is used to substitute a leaving member.
+The list of eligible applications is revisited and a new best suitable candidate (to ensure balanced representation) is selected only in case the reserve list is exhausted.
+After the candidate’s interest is checked, the candidate is approved by the National Coordinator from the respective participating country.

-After one year, some candidates might choose not to prolong their mandate.
+What to do if an EYC member chooses or could not to prolong their mandate?

-A new (limited) call is launched specifying the countries from which the new members should be selected.
+A new call is launched specifying the countries from which the new members should be selected.

-In practice this means we will probably have a call announced each year, but not for all countries.
+In practice this means there will probably be a call announced each year, but not for all countries.